tnagler/kdecopula/README.md

 #### Plotting bivariate copula densities

 The most interesting part for most people is probably to make exploratory plots.
 The class `kdecopula` has its own generic for plotting.
 In general, there are two possible types of plots: *contour* and *surface* (or perspective) plots.
-Additionally, the `margins` argument allows to choose between a plot of the original copula density and a meta-copula density with standard normal margins (default for `type = surface`).
+Additionally, the `margins` argument allows to choose between plots of the original copula density and a meta-copula density with standard normal margins (default for `type = contour`).

 ``` r
 plot(kde.fit)